Azure/azure-sdk-for-python/sdk/communication/azure-communication-email/README.md

 ## Examples

-`EmailClient` provides the functionality to send email messages .
+`EmailClient` provides the functionality to send email messages.

 ## Authentication